duetds/date-picker/README.md

 }
 ```

-Additionally you’re able to override Duet Date Picker’s default styles by using e.g. `.duet-date__input` as a selector.
+Additionally, you can override Duet Date Picker’s default styles by using e.g. `.duet-date__input` selector in your own stylesheet.

 ## Server Side Rendering